vs-postmedia/web-comic-template/README.md

 # web-comic-template
-Basic template to bootstrap an interactive web comic
+Basic template to bootstrap an interactive web comic.
+Built with <a href="https://svelte.dev/" _target="blank">Svelte.js</a>